Skip to main content

 • monetization

-The game is praised for its monetization model, being completely free of charge and devoid of ads or microtransactions, which enhances the overall experience.
-Players appreciate the absence of pay-to-win elements, allowing for a more enjoyable and fair gameplay environment.
+The game is praised for its monetization model, being completely free of charge with no ads or microtransactions, and avoiding pay-to-win mechanics.
+Players appreciate the focus on gameplay and atmosphere without the distraction of monetization tactics.

 • grinding

-Players find the grinding aspect of the game to be tedious, often feeling like past decisions can lead to unwinnable situations.
-However, the inclusion of a fast forward feature for subsequent runs is appreciated, as it alleviates some of the time-consuming nature of repeated attempts on a static map.
+Players find the grinding aspect to be tedious and frustrating, often feeling like past decisions lead to insurmountable challenges.
+However, the inclusion of a fast-forward feature for successful runs is appreciated, as it alleviates some of the time-consuming nature of repeated attempts on a static map.

 • “It also gives you fast forward speed when you finish a successful run, so subsequent runs aren't tediously time-consuming, which I appreciated, as the map is set and doesn't change between runs.”